aman-15091998/Sales-Dashboard-Frontend/README.md

     ```sh
     npm i
     ```
-5. *Update the URLs in `Dashboard1.js` and `Dashboard2.js` if your backend is running on a port other than 5001.
+5. (OPTIONAL) You can update the base URLs in the api calls in `Dashboard1.js` and `Dashboard2.js` with your backend URL if you want to test on your server.
 6. Start the server:
     ```sh
     npm start